Hot perturbative QCD in a very strong magnetic background: Pressure and chiral condensate

-Let us start with the leading-order (LO), or one-loop (free), contribution to the pressure of thermal QCD in the presence of high magnetic fields.
-The LO contribution coming from the quark sector is given by the following renormalized expression (subtracting the pure vacuum term) \cite{Fraga:2012rr,Kharzeev:2013jha,Andersen:2014xxa,Miransky:2015ava}:
+Let us start with the one-loop (free), contribution to the pressure of thermal QCD in the presence of high magnetic fields.
+The one-loop (1L) contribution coming from the quark sector is given by the following renormalized expression (subtracting the pure vacuum term) \cite{Fraga:2012rr,Kharzeev:2013jha,Andersen:2014xxa,Miransky:2015ava}:

 \begin{widetext}

 \end{widetext} where $E^2(n,p_z)=p_z^2+m_f^2+2q_f B n$, $x_f\equiv m_f^2/2q_f B$, $T=1/\beta$ is the temperature, $\mu$ is the quark chemical potential, $N_c$ is the number of colors, $f$ labels quark flavors, $q_f$ is the quark electric charge, and $n=0, 1, 2, \cdots$ stands for the Landau levels.
 In this expression, Matsubara sums have already been performed in the medium contribution.